Icinga/icinga2/doc/3-monitoring-basics.md

 #### <a id="event-command-restart-service-daemon"></a> Use Event Commands to Restart Service Daemon

-The following example will triggert a restart of the `httpd` daemon via ssh when the `http` service check fails.
+The following example will trigger a restart of the `httpd` daemon via ssh when the `http` service check fails.
 If the service state is `OK`, it will not trigger any event action.